Part 1: Introduction – Radio and TV in Greenwood’s Novels

 I have always felt sad that Greenwood was never interviewed for either BBC or commercial television (though there are two filmed interviews), despite being a public figure for three decades of the life of post-war British television.
 However, he was interviewed a number of times for BBC radio, once as the chief focus, and on other occasions as a guest on a programme.
 He was first interviewed as a writer of interest on the Home Service programme, ‘In Town Tonight’ in February, 1935.
 The Salford Reporter said that ‘he spoke briefly but interestingly of his early days of struggle … and then the writing of Love on the Dole in all sorts of odd corners, upon scraps of newspaper, including wall-paper’.
 (12) It was another six years before he was again interviewed, this time on a ‘radio film-magazine’ programme called ‘Picture Reporter’, which went out on the Home Service on 22 May 1941.
 The Radio Times listing promises a feature on the new film of Love on the Dole (probably fairly recently completed), with ‘personal appearances’ from author, director and quite a few of the cast: Walter Greenwood, John Baxter, Deborah Kerr (Sally), Clifford Evans (Larry), Geoffrey Hibbert (Harry) and Joyce Howard (Helen).
 I do not think there is a recording, so sadly we cannot know what this extraordinary set of guests said about their film.
 (13)

 After that, Greenwood’s next BBC radio interview, fifty-six years later, was on a special edition of Woman’s Hour, broadcast on the Light Programme from the Isle of Man, where Walter had retired (13/6/1967).
 The Radio Times listing introduced him thus: ‘Immigrant from Lancashire: Author Walter Greenwood has settled in Kirk Michael’.
 After that, Greenwood had several invitations to appear as a guest, or perhaps rather as a witness to the nineteen-thirties.
 In 1968 (26th October, repeated 17th November), he was one of a group of Manchester notables invited to contribute to radio-writer D.G.
 Bridson’s ‘Return to Manchester’ on Radio 3.
 The programme revisited Bridson’s thirties roots and contemporaries, and as well as Greenwood included guests Joan Littlewood, L.S.
 Lowry and Ewan McColl.
 Next, on 11 July 1971, came a programme devoted entirely to Greenwood’s memories of the thirties.
-Again, the interviewer was John Tusa and the Radio Times listing noted both the upcoming award of Greenwood’s honorary doctorate at Salford University, and that the interview was recorded while he was down in London for the production of his memoir Hanky Park at the Mermaid Theatre in April of that year.
-The British Library holds a recording of this interview, which I shall go and listen to, once conditions permit.
+The interviewer was John Tusa and the Radio Times listing noted both the upcoming award of Greenwood’s honorary doctorate at Salford University, and that the interview was recorded while he was down in London for the production of his memoir Hanky Park at the Mermaid Theatre in April of that year (for a detailed account of this interview see: https://waltergreenwoodnotjustloveonthedole.com/walter-greenwood-those-turbulent-years-interview-john-tusa-bbc-radio-4-1971/).
 The Radio Times in connection with his on-air interview also printed an interview with Greenwood by George Rosie (8/7/1971, p.12).
 Titled ‘The Old Habits Die Hard’, it is mainly about his current life on the Isle of Man.
 Greenwood says that he continues to work all the time and always has a note-pad by him (or writes on a cigarette pack – he says he smokes exactly eighteen cigarettes a day, but is trying to cut it down to seventeen).
 He is working on a novel about contemporary Manchester.
 Greenwood notes that at the first performance of Hanky Park ‘most of the ex-Labour cabinet turned up, but young people stayed away’.
 He ‘seemed saddened and slightly troubled by the fact’.
 On 22 December, 1971, Radio 4 invited him as a witness on to John Tusa’s ‘The Day Wall Street Crashed’ (other witnesses included Barbara Cartland, Jennie Lee and Manny Shinwell).
 This was Greenwood’s last radio booking.

 Part 5: Conclusion – Greenwood, Radio and TV